-KZ have gone for a more conservative bass tuning this time around and it pays off.
+KZ have gone for a common bass tuning this time around and it pays off.
 The BA10 still has the weight to give the overall sound body but it’s also light enough to shine some extra light on the midrange.

 The bass has good extension with a sub-bass that can get a decent rumble going.
 Mid-bass is tight and packs a punch, with a natural sounding attack and decay but at the same time it’s more reserved in quantity than we’re used to from KZ.

 Upper bass notes get some love too, so the transition from bass to lower midrange is smooth and adds richness to male vocals.
 The BA bass is very tidy but there’s more than enough life in it to drive bass dependent music and I found it great for some oldskool hip-hop like Makaveli’s “Hail Mary”.

 This is possibly KZ’s most natural sounding midrange to date.
 With just the right amount of upper bass providing body and the upper midrange peak, the BA10 produces an engaging tonality with good clarity and vocal density.

 Another standout with the BA10’s mids is that its upper octaves aren’t so thin as other KZ models.
 The result is a less grainy, more earthy and natural timbre throughout.

 There’s a dip at that crucial 4.5kHz area which is known to be fatiguing to the human ear but the instruments and vocals still have plenty of presence without being overly bright.